Rockledge (Swanton, Vermont): Description and history

 Rockledge is located in southern Swanton, on the west side of VT 207 south of its junction with Decker Road.
 The property is a square about 8 acre in size, most of the surrounding historic farmland having been sold off.
 A stone wall lines the front of the property, with a row of maple trees between that wall and the house.
 A semicircular drive provides access at two points from the road to the rear of the house.
 The house is a 2 1/2-story wood-frame structure, with a side-gable roof and flanking two-story wings.
 The main block facade is five bays wide, with a center entrance sheltered by a Colonial Revival portico supported by clustered Tuscan columns.
-The gable ends on the sides have Federal style fans at their center.
+The gable ends on the sides have Federal-style fans at their center.

 The construction date of the house is not known.
 It exhibits architectural features suggesting it was built about 1803, but shows signs of modifications c.
-1819, using technology not available at the earlier time.
-Much of its appearance, both inside and out, is the result of a major renovation by Clark Jennison between 1918 and 1920, to a design by Montreal architect Charles Saxe.
-The house was greatly enlarged, and its interior spaces were given a formal Colonial Revival finish.
-The landscaping of the property also dates to this period, and originally included a larger number of barns and outbuildings, which succumbed to fire in 1980.
-The property is one of Vermont's finer examples of an adaptive reuse of an early 19th-century farm property as a summer estate, in this case by members of the same family.
+1819, using technology not available earlier.
+Much of its inside and out appearance results from a major renovation by Clark Jennison between 1918 and 1920 to a design by Montreal architect Charles Saxe.
+The home was extensively expanded, and formal Colonial Revival finishes were applied to its interior areas.
+This era is also marked by the landscaping on the site, which once featured many outbuildings and barns before they were destroyed by fire in 1980.
+The property is one of Vermont's finer examples of adaptive reuse of an early 19th-century farm property as a summer estate, in this case by members of the same family.